Mediagone/twig-powerpack/README.md

 ## Features

-### Require (Tag)
+### 1) Context Variables type-checking

-Templates usually require specific context variables, but there is no native way to check the type of supplied data.
-This tag allows you to **declare expected variables** in your Twig files, making them also **self-documenting**.
+Templates usually require specific external data, but there is no native way to check the type of supplied variables.
+The `require` tag allows you to **declare expected variables** in your Twig files, making them also **self-documenting**.
 If the data is invalid, an exception will be thrown.

 #### Primitive types
 Supported scalar types are: _bool, float, int_ and _string_.